thibaultdvx/tuto-doc/docs/tutorial/configure.rst

     rm contributing.rst
     echo "# Contributing" > contributing.md

-Have a look at the result in your website!
+Rebuild and have a look at the result in your website!

 I hope Sphinx configuration is clear now.
 Please understand that we have only mentioned a few examples of the many features offered by Sphinx.